ArianeDlns/adv-AI-project/medium_article.md

 ## Facial Recognition

+### Definition and stakes

 The development of facial recognition system started in the 60s as a form of computer application.
 This kind of system aims at matching a human face from digital images against a dataset of known faces.
 For instance, it could be used for an identification service by measuring facial features of an individual.
 Today, facial recognition systems are used in by a growing number of companies and governments, from the United States with its airport biometric face scanners to China with its controversial public surveillance policy.

 Now, it is clear to see that facial recognition tools call for controversial and ethical questions.
 First, as the technology keeps growing, getting faster and being more accurate, worries are surging about mass surveillance.
 Moreover, as adressed by Google in its AI responsibilities declaration, facial recognition tools must not reinforce existing biases, notably about underrepresented groups of individuals while also protecting people's privacy and being transparent.

+### Technical approach

+Today, models based on hand-crafted features to capture important feature information to discriminate faces have become less and less used compared to Deep Learning methods.
+Indeed, with larger training datasets and more precise techniques of representation, Deep Neural Networks (mostly CNNs) have become more popular.
+Still, hybrid approaches are rising, combining the two aforementionned methods [3].

+One of the most challenging issue that comes with facial recognition tools is the occlusion challenge.
+When it comes to occluded faces, facial recognition tools do not perform well.
+While differents methods are in development to take this issue into account, we can clearly see that modifiying the input image by occluding parts of it or even adding accessories can result in wrong classifications.
+This leads us to the main topic of this article : facial recognition system attacks.

 ## Physical and Digital attacks